THE LITTLE CLAY CART

 Sharvilaka. {Impatiently] Confound him!
 Take him away from

 Charudatta!
 [To Charudatta] Tell me.
-What shall be done with
+What shall be done

 the wretch?